About the course

 - reasoning ability.

-The personal statement should focus on your research experience in this field rather than personal achievements and interests.
+The personal statement should focus on your personal research experience in this field rather than personal achievements and interests.

 References/letters of recommendation: